bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 We now have new `BUILD.bazel` files in the cmd and pkg directories.
-How about we walk through the Starlark code in the `BUILD.bazel` and `deps.bzl
+How about we walk through the Starlark code in the `BUILD.bazel` and `deps.bzl`
 files?

 ## The bazel files in the project

 The previous Gazelle command updated the `BUILD.bazel` file in the project's root directory
-and created new BUILD files as well.
+and created new `BUILD.bazel` files as well.
 Here is a layout of the Bazel files in the project.

 ```
 ├── BUILD.bazel